 The Clay-colored sparrow is a small, light brown bird found in North America.
 It has pale underparts with darker streaks on its back and a white line above the eyes that contrasts against its dark crown.

-Its wings have wing bars and it also has a distinctive light brown cheek patch.
-Its short bill is typically pale in colour which adds to its unique appearance.
+Its wings have wing bars, and it also has a distinctive light brown cheek patch.
+Its short bill is typically pale in color, adding to its unique appearance.

-This friendly little bird often feeds near houses or gardens where they can easily find food sources such as seeds and insects while making cheerful chirps during their search for sustenance.
+This friendly little bird often feeds near houses or gardens where they can easily find food sources such as seeds and insects while making cheerful chirps and searching for sustenance.

 Kingdom | Animalia |